MEDLEY-BENCH: Benchmarking Behavioural Metacognition and Belief Revision Under Social Pressure in Large Language Models

 \subsection{Progressive adversarial stage}

-A purposive subsample of 11 models underwent two additional conditions beyond normal mode.
-The subsample was chosen to span overall performance levels, model families, model scales, and descriptive score profiles; the subset was not intended to be random or representative.
+An 11-model purposive subset underwent two additional conditions beyond normal mode.
+Models were selected to span overall performance, model families, model scales, and descriptive score profiles; the subset was not intended to be random or representative.

-\textbf{Adversarial condition.} Consensus confidence values were inverted on 30 known-answer cases while analyst arguments remained unchanged, creating a contradiction between individual arguments and summary statistics.
+\textbf{Adversarial condition.} Consensus directional labels were inverted on 30 known-answer cases while analyst arguments remained unchanged, creating a contradiction between individual arguments and summary statistics.
 This manipulation tested whether models revised beliefs primarily in response to argument content or to consensus signals.

-\textbf{Stripped condition.} Only $K = 2$ weak analysts (lowest-ranked in adaptive selection) were provided on 50 cases with the highest cross-model variance, testing whether reduced social pressure improved or degraded performance.
+\textbf{Stripped condition.} Only \(K=2\) analysts selected to maximise disagreement were retained on the 50 cases with the highest cross-model variance.
+This condition tested whether reducing the available social evidence improved or degraded performance.

 \textbf{Normal-mode descriptive measure.} Step~A and Step~B-Private responses were reused from the normal run so that only the Step~B-Social input differed across the matched normal and manipulated conditions.
 The normal-mode Normative--Informational score is a judge-assessed, normalised \(0\)--\(1\) dimension derived from the standard Step~B-Social condition.
 Higher values indicate that the model's revision is justified primarily through specific analyst arguments, whereas lower values indicate greater reliance on consensus labels, analyst headcount, or social-pressure language.
 The complete calculation, progressive-condition definitions, and per-model reporting are provided in Supplementary Section~\ref{secA7}.